Bring a touch of nature to your apartment by welcoming birds onto your balcony.

 Cut a fresh orange in half and place it in the ring with the cut side facing out.
 Replace the orange every few days to keep it fresh and appealing to birds.

-6. Perky-Pet Glass Hummingbird Feeder
+6. Glass Hummingbird Feeder

 The Perky-Pet glass feeder brings beautiful hummingbirds right to your balcony.
-Its 30-ounce nectar capacity means you won’t need to refill it too often.

 The feeder features four flower-shaped feeding ports and a perching ring that lets hummingbirds rest while they drink.
-You can place it 15-20 feet from your windows and near some plants for the best results.

 7. Window-Mounted Transparent Feeder

-A transparent window feeder brings birds right up to your balcony window for an amazing close-up view.
 These feeders attach with strong suction cups and let you watch birds eat from just inches away.

 Fill your window feeder with small seeds like nyjer or sunflower hearts.
 Birds like finches, chickadees, and nuthatches will visit to grab a snack while you watch from inside.